Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 49ers stats and trends

-- The 49ers have covered the spread twice this year when underdogs by 3 points or more (in three chances).
+- The 49ers have covered the spread twice this season when underdogs by 3 points or more (in three chances).

-- San Francisco's games this year have eclipsed the over/under eight times in 17 opportunities (47.1%).
+- San Francisco's games this year have gone over the point total eight times in 17 opportunities (47.1%).

 - When San Francisco puts up more than 21.1 points, it is 8-3 against the spread and 9-2 overall.

-- San Francisco is 6-4 against the spread and 7-3 overall when the team amasses over 351.0 yards.
+- When San Francisco churns out over 351.0 yards, the team is 6-4 against the spread and 7-3 overall.

-- This season the 49ers have 24 turnovers, 10 fewer than the Cowboys have takeaways (34).
+- The 49ers have 24 giveaways this season, while the Cowboys have 34 takeaways.

 Home and road insights

-- At home this season, Dallas is 5-4 against the spread and 5-4 overall.
+- At home this year, Dallas is 5-4 against the spread and 5-4 overall.

-- The Cowboys are 5-4 ATS as 3-point favorites or greater at home.
+- At home, as 3-point favorites or more, the Cowboys are 5-4 ATS.

-- In nine games at home this season, Dallas has hit the over six times.
+- This season, Dallas has hit the over in six of nine games at home.

 - Away from home, San Francisco is 6-3 overall and 5-4 against the spread.